dart-lang/site-www/README.md

 dart deploy/check_links/bin/check_links.dart
 ```

+If it crashes, add the `-v` option to figure out what triggered the crash.

 To check for valid HTML, good images, and broken links (though not as well as check_links.dart),
 run this from the top of the repo: